1. Arrive too late at Montserrat Monastery

 When I was planning for my trip to Barcelona, Spain I learned about one of the best day trips from Barcelona.
-I enjoyed my walk around Florence very much, so I wanted to travel from Barcelona to Montserrat Mountains.
+After seeing a lot of Barcelona and Gaudi in one day, I wanted to escape the city and travel from Barcelona to Montserrat Mountains.
 I researched many practicalities before we set out to this little hamlet in the mountains.

 # 1. Arrive too late at Montserrat Monastery

 The journey from Barcelona to Montserrat takes quite some time and there is plenty to see and do once you get to Montserrat monastery.
-I set the alarm at 8.30 am to make sure we would arrive at Montserrat monastery in time.
+I set the alarm for 8.30 am to make sure we would arrive at Montserrat monastery in time.

 This is actually one of the biggest mistakes to avoid when going to Montserrat Monastery.
 If we would have had enough time, all the things to follow would not have mattered that much.